lspieser/myonset/doc/source/guide_emgtools.rst

 .. _function_detector_dbl_th:

 2.2.2.
-Function detector_dbl_th
+Double threshold detection: ``detector_dbl_th`` function

-This function detects the presence of EMG activity when a minimum number of data points exceeds the threshold value in a given time window.
+For double threshold detection, the ``detector_dbl_th`` function detects the presence of EMG activity when a minimum number of data points exceeds the threshold value in a given time window.
 The threshold is also defined by ``mbsl + (th * stbsl)``, with ``mbsl`` the mean and ``stbsl`` the variance of rectified EMG signal, and ``th`` the threshold parameter.
 In this case however, EMG activity is detected if a sufficient number of ahead data points exceeds the threshold value.
 The number of considered ahead data points is set by the ``window_size`` parameter, whose default value is 0.020s (i.e., 40 ahead points for 2048Hz sampling frequency).